 Support new knowledge development and respect its intellectual ownership.

 Inform government, media and stakeholders as a peak body of expertise.

 Watch how researchers are seeking to improve the way children learn by changing the way school classrooms are structured.
 Proudly featured as part of the Made Possible by Melbourne campaign.

-The Schools as Community Hubs International Conference brings together researchers in academia and industry investigating how best to plan, design, govern and manage schools to operate successfully as ‘more than a school’, to encourage the development of resilient and connected communities.
-More information coming soon.
+The Schools as Community Hubs International Conference brought together researchers in academia and industry investigating how best to plan, design, govern and manage schools to operate successfully as ‘more than a school’, to encourage the development of resilient and connected communities.
+Conference proceedings and presentation videos now available.

 Banner Image: Arnolds Creek Primary School, ClarkeHopkinsClarke.
 Photo by by Rhiannon Slatter.